Revised 15 March 2014

 WHATS NEW - WHATS COMING UP -

-I went solo to Micronesia in May 2010, to collect the true H. schneei (since most of the ones in the trade are H. leucorhoda) and to try to collect H. trukensis (which I have never had).
+I went solo to Micronesia in May 2010, to collect the true H. schneei (since most of the ones in the trade are H. leucorhoda) and to try to collect H. trukensis (which I have never seen).
 Found the H schneei but not the H trukensis - wrong island in the Truk group - This was a very expensive trip!

 Made a return trip to Borneo (on 2/7/08) and this time my wife Dorothy, Carol Noel, Rudy and Anne Bachmann went with me.
 It was my 9th time there, Dorothy's 2nd and first time for Carol, Rudy and Anne.
-Of course Sabah, Malaysia, Malaysia is changing, more forests being planted to Oil Palms and pulp trees, more housing, paved highways but still I am amazed at the place.
+Of course Sabah, Malaysia, Malaysia is changing, more forests being replanted to Oil Palms and pulp trees, more housing, paved highways but still I am amazed at the place.
 Within the forests that remain, - the valleys, mountain tops, river banks - new Hoyas are being found every year.

 There are now 2 local people in Sabah, Malaysia, Malaysia who have good collections of the native species of Hoyas and doing a good job of raising them - one collection is at sea level (hot) and another at 1500ft (cool).
 Both are within 30 minutes of Kota Kinabalu.
 More people are getting interested in hoyas - so much so that Tony Lamb is starting on his book of the Hoyas of North Borneo.